-Out of pocket costs or ‘gap fees’ are the difference between what your doctor charges and what Medicare and your health fund will pay for a particular service, which you must pay out of your own pocket.
+Out-of-pocket costs or ‘gap fees’ are the difference between what your doctor charges and what Medicare and your health fund will pay for a particular service.
+You must pay these extra costs out of your own pocket.

-Some doctors have arrangements with health funds and don’t charge a gap fee, but whether or not you have to pay some of the costs will also depend on your level of cover.
+Some doctors have arrangements with health funds and don’t charge a gap fee.
+However, whether or not you have to pay out-of-pocket costs will often depend on your level of health cover.

 The Government sets a fee for every medical service in the Medicare Benefits Schedule (MBS).
 When you have hospital treatment as a private patient, Medicare will pay 75% of the MBS fee.
 Your private health insurer will pay 25%.

-Gaps for doctors’ fees come about when your specialist or other doctors involved in your hospital care, charge more than the MBS fee.
-Your insurer can pay more than 25% of the MBS fee, if the doctor is prepared to use its “gap cover arrangements”.
+Gaps for doctors’ fees arise when your specialist or another doctor involved in your hospital care, charge more than the MBS fee.
+Your insurer can pay more than 25% of the MBS fee if the doctor is prepared to use their “gap cover arrangements”.
 In this circumstance, you will either have no gap to pay, or you will be informed in advance about any gap.
 Many doctors are prepared to use gap cover arrangements.

 Doctors can choose, on a case-by-case basis, whether they wish to use an insurer’s gap cover arrangements.
 If your doctor chooses not to use your insurer’s gap cover arrangements, you would be required to pay the gap between the MBS fee and the total charge out of your own pocket.

 How can I find out about any out of pocket costs?